 Can Golden Retrievers be left alone?

-Golden Retrievers can be left alone but as with all dogs they shouldn’t be left alone for long periods of time where possible.
-Golden Retrievers are a pack animal and naturally enjoy time amongst their family.
+Golden Retrievers can be left alone, but as with all dogs they shouldn’t be left alone for long periods — no more than three to five hours at a time when it's possible to avoid it.
+Golden Retrievers are pack animals and naturally enjoy time amongst their family.

-If you need to leave them for a period, make sure they have access to water and somewhere suitable where they can go to the toilet.
+If you need to leave them at home for a lengthy period, make sure they have access to water and somewhere suitable where they can go potty.